 Frozen Dead Guy Days festivities make for a great way to end a short winter day, or simply relax after skiing and dive into spring atmosphere.

 During the festival there are various funky competitions, including coffin racing, polar plunging, and frozen salmon tossing.
 And if you are a cannabis enthusiast, there will be plenty of amazing deals and discounts from dispensaries.
 The Silver Stem team will not be an exception - we have been a major part of the event over the past years and do not plan to miss out this time.
-Our stand will be there for you throughout the 3 days of the festival - March 9-10-11.
 And you can click HERE to see all the discounts and events Silver Stem has to offer for the holiday.